This post may contain affiliate links. Please read my disclosure policy.

 Strawberries would be so good with this Terra!

-where is the recipe for this cake?
+I love the recipe for this cake!

-Moving on to this gorgeous cake.
+This is a gorgeous cake.
 I have seen this cake for years.
 I have always wanted to make it.
 You make me want to make it even more!